 Q: Is “14 Words” part of the Civil Right?

 A: Despite the fact that “14 Words” 4 is closely tied with socialist groups, it is at the very core of the Civil Right.
-We have substituted “Our” for “White” which the original version used in order to show the hypocrisy of those who see Whites as their enemy.
+We have substituted “Our” for “White” which the original version used in order to show the hypocrisy of those who see Whites as unworthy of self-preservation.

 We Must Secure The Existence Of Our People And A Future For Our Children.

 Look at it objectively and without the baggage it normally carries with it.
 It is about a people wanting to ensure their future existence.
 It is about those same people wanting to secure a future for their children.
 What decent, civilized person could possibly be opposed to that?
 Ask yourself why it should make any difference which people those 14 words refer to.
 We fully expect that every group would desire the same for their own people; Whites are no different in that regard.

 A: The Civil Right makes no claim to being a perfect system, ideal for everyone.
 Such a system does not exist, and never will.
 The Civil Right is not for everyone, but it was never intended to be.
 Man is flawed, so it is only reasonable to expect that anything man comes up with will also be flawed.
 This is an attempt to do the best we can as a People – now and for generations to come.

 Q: What is the role of women in the Civil Right?